DebugWithAryan/IOS-AppDevelopment/README.md

 - **My First App** showed me how intuitive SwiftUI's declarative syntax is
 - **War Card Game** taught me how state management makes apps interactive
 - **BMI Calculator** demonstrated the power of component reusability and data modeling
+- **To-Do List** revealed the importance of data persistence and practical app architecture

 ### Challenges Overcome
 - Understanding the difference between `@State` and `@Binding`
 - Debugging layout issues with nested stacks
 - Implementing proper input validation
 - Managing optional values safely
+- Working with JSON encoding/decoding
+- Implementing swipe-to-delete functionality
+- Managing app lifecycle and data persistence

 ### What's Next
-I'm excited to dive into data persistence and build my To-Do List app.
-After that, I'll explore networking and API integration to build real-world apps!
+I'm excited to dive into networking and API integration!
+Building a Weather App will teach me how to fetch real-world data and handle asynchronous operations.
+After that, I'll explore Core Data for more complex data management and eventually move toward MVVM architecture.

 ## 📄 License